Connect with us

-Driven by vice-chairman, Agustin Pichot, World Rugby are looking at extending the residency qualification period to five years to try to prevent nations naturalising overseas stars – so-called ‘project players’ – at the expense of home-grown talent.
+Driven by vice-chairman, Agustin Pichot, are looking at extending the residency qualification period to five years to try to prevent nations naturalising overseas stars – so-called ‘project players’ – at the expense of home-grown talent.

-Winger Visser qualified for Scotland in 2012 after living and playing professionally in Edinburgh for three years and has scored 11 tries in 28 Tests.
+Winger Visser qualified for Scotland in 2012 after living and playing professionally in for three years and has scored 11 tries in 28 Tests.

 “It’s hard to criticise a rule that allowed me to play international rugby but you don’t really find it in any other sport,” he told TRP.

 “But I don’t think it’s a bad thing that they’re looking at it.
-You look at France and the amount of foreign players that have been streaming in there, and you’d have to say that it’s probably not been great for the domestic competition.
+You look at and the amount of foreign players that have been streaming in there, and you’d have to say that it’s probably not been great for the domestic competition.

 “There has to be some sort of balance and it’ll be interesting to see what they do.
 For me, there has to be a real distinction between project players, players that are specifically brought over to play for a country in a certain position, and players that just qualified because they have been living there for a long time.